 Step 6: Registered Agent

-To have an LLC in Maryland, a Registered Agent must be identified.
+To form an LLC, a Registered Agent in Maryland will need to be identified.
 The Registered Agent can either be a resident of Maryland (select “Individual” under “Registered Agent is”) or a registered agent service (select either “Maryland Corporation” or “Maryland LLC” under “Registered Agent is”) The Registered Agent must have a physical address in the state to act as a point of contact to receive legal documents, tax notices, summons, subpoenas, etc on behalf of the LLC.
 A PO Box won’t be accepted

 Even though the business owner can be the registered agent, their name and address become public record and with that comes a loss of privacy.
 This is more important for some entrepreneurs, especially when they are doing business from home.